jpype-project/jpype/doc/install.rst

                      ``--ant=path``.
 This option is useful when building when ant is not in the path.
 --enable-build-jar   Force setup to recreate the jar from scratch.
---enable-tracting    Build a verison of JPype with full logging to the
+--enable-tracing     Build a verison of JPype with full logging to the
                      console.
 This can be used to diagnose trick JNI issues.
 --disable-numpy      Do not compile with numpy extenstions.